Itching to get your kick on? Here’s a full breakdown on the best kickboards for swimming.

 These kickboards make you feel like you are on the tip of a fighter jet.
 Watching the water part at the top of an arrowhead board—especially when you are wearing fins—is a certified good time.

-The Arrowhead boards are smaller, and as a result, provide less buoyancy in the water while you are kicking.
-There is a side benefit to this, however, your body position is often flatter, producing a slimmer drag profile in the water.
+The reduced buoyancy does have a nice side benefit for some swimmers: your body position is often flatter, producing a slimmer drag profile in the water.
 Giddyup.

 Water Gear Ergo Kickboard